DataDog/datadog-ci/src/commands/tag/README.md

   is selected then the tags will be added to the pipeline trace span.
 If job is selected it will be added to the span for the currently running job.
 - `--no-fail` (default: `false`) will prevent the tag command from failing if there are issues submitting the data.
-- `--tags` is a array of key value pairs of the shape `key:value`.
-This will set global tags applied to all spans.
+- `--tags` is an array of key value pairs of the shape `key:value`.
+This will be the tags added to the pipeline or job span.
   The resulting dictionary will be merged with whatever is in the `DD_TAGS` environment variable.
 If a `key` appears both in `--tags` and `DD_TAGS`, whatever value is in `DD_TAGS` will take precedence.

 ### Environment variables

-Additionally you might configure the `tag` command with environment variables:

 - `DATADOG_API_KEY` or `DD_API_KEY` (**required**): API key used to authenticate the requests.
 - `DD_TAGS`: set global tags applied to all spans.
 The format must be `key1:value1,key2:value2`.